Skip to content

-12th – 18th September 2016 is Sexual Health Week.
-This annual event has been running since 2008 and is organised by FPA, a UK sexual health charity.
+Sexual Health Week is an annual event that has been running since 2008 and is organised by FPA, a UK sexual health charity.
 The event which raises awareness of sexual health issues is focusing this year on Sexually Transmitted Infections (STIs) as its key theme.
 So, in timely fashion, I have been looking at the potential role of probiotics for sexual health, and whether or not, they could play a role in the prevention of, or even treatment of STIs?

 STIs are defined as infections that are spread through sexual contact, be that vaginal, anal or oral sexual activity.
 The list of STIs is long, and includes infections such as; Chlamydia, Gonorrhoea, syphilis, HIV and genital warts amongst others.